 Today we’re talking about pre-recorded videos in your live stream broadcasts.
 We’re going to dive into the benefits of using pre-recorded videos in your live streams.
 We’re also going to talk about what you can’t do.

-In terms of the benefits, why would you want to use a recorded video inside of your live stream?
+Why would you want to use a recorded video inside of your live stream?

 OK, now that you have an idea of what you can include, we should also talk through some of the details of what you can’t include.